 The TEPM can provide significant assistance to all Brookfield Tenants who are intent on preparing an effective and safe response to a developing emergency.
-Its procedures strive to make a sometimes dangerous world safer.
-As situations and procedures can vary from building to building, please contact the Property Manager's Office if you have any questions.
+Please contact the Property Manager's Office if you have any questions.

-For a building status update, please call the Brookfield Hotline Number at (713) 336-2345 for the most up to date information.
+For a building status update, please call the Brookfield Hotline Number at (713) 336-2345 for the most up to date information